-Intellectual Disability Tracked to Father Being Older at Conception
+Intellectual Disability Tied to Father Being Older at Conception

 They also compared paternal ages in both groups with those of the people without any intellectual disability.

-A significant increase in the father's age was found in the group of CNVs in non-repetitive DNA sequences - which accounted for most CNVs - providing a crucial insight into the understanding of how and why disease-causing CNVs are formed, say the authors.
+A significant increase in the father's age was found in the group of CNVs in non-repetitive DNA sequences - which accounted for most CNVs - providing crucial insight into understanding how and why disease-causing CNVs are formed, say the authors.

 "In conclusion, our data provide for the first time convincing evidence that CNVs in intellectual disability are largely paternal in origin," they write.

-And they suggest that both the gender and age bias can be explained by ongoing cell divisions of self - renewing sperm cells during the fetal development of boys - with the potential for mistakes - as well as impaired DNA genesis and repair as a consequence of the aging process.
+They suggest that ongoing cell divisions of self can explain both the gender and age bias - renewing sperm cells during the fetal development of boys - with the potential for mistakes - as well as impaired DNA genesis and repair as a consequence of the aging process.